enclave-networks/docs/docs/getting-started/enrol-systems.md

-# Enrol at least two Systems
+# Install Enclave and Enrol at least two Systems

 **Enrol at least two different systems.**